Sun, Sea and Premium Wine in Perth

 - Perth Airport is a 20-minute drive from the city centre

-Lunch will be served at The Goose Beach Bar and Kitchen, with views of Busselton Jetty.
-Enjoy a modern Australian menu of local seafood and kangaroo, matched with Margaret River wines.
-Afterwards, you’ll travel an hour south to the Margaret River wine region, which produces 25 per cent of Australia’s premium wine exports and is home to 155 wineries.
+Lunch will be served at The Shelter Brewing Company, with views of Busselton Jetty.
+Enjoy a relaxed menu of pizza, or plated dishes matched with their own brews from the onsite brewery.
+The function room can seat 70 for a meal or 140 standing.
+Groups of 20 can experience a brief tour and tasting on the brewery.
+Afterwards, you’ll travel an hour south to the Margaret River wine region, which produces 25 per cent of Australia’s premium wine exports and is home to more than 200 wineries.
 Spend the afternoon at Leeuwin Estate, one of the five founding wineries of the region.
 Partake in a wine tasting before touring the Art Series Gallery, which features more than 150 paintings and other artworks from some of Australia’s leading contemporary artists, many of which now grace the labels of Leeuwin Estate’s Art Series wines.

 Your destination for the evening is Voyager Estate, just five minutes down the road.
 Before dinner at Voyager Estate’s restaurant, take a tour of the winery’s underground cellar, the largest of its kind in Australia, and then sample the premium wines at the cellar door.
 After a stroll through the kitchen garden, you’ll have the opportunity to taste the freshly picked produce featured on the restaurant’s discovery menu – six matched courses of food and wine that take you through the story of Voyager.

 Transfer back to Busselton and fly to Perth.
 Explore the city’s laneways and arcades on a Two Feet & a Heartbeat walking tour.
-On the Morning Tea Tour of Perth, you’ll visit the eclectic London Court, a Tudor-style arcade built in 1937 that houses jewellery stores, fashion boutiques and John Walker Chocolatier.
+On the Morning Tea Tour of Perth, you’ll visit the eclectic London Court, an open roofed, three-storey Tudor-style arcade built in 1937 that houses jewellery stores, fashion boutiques and John Walker Chocolatier.
 It’s the perfect chance to stop in at this family-owned fine chocolate company for a sweet treat and a refreshing drink.

 For dinner you’ll make your way to Crown Perth, located on the eastern side of the Swan River, with views back towards the city skyline.
 Begin with cocktails and canapés in The Waiting Room, a bar in the new Crown Towers resort, before heading next door for dinner at celebrity chef Nobu Matsuhisa’s restaurant, Nobu.
 The restaurant features two private dining rooms, which can be joined to accommodate 22 people, or you can book the entire restaurant for 240.
 Treat your guests to a tasting menu of Nobu’s signature Japanese and South American cuisine, expertly paired with sake.